 Exercise programs will be of key importance during rehabilitation for knee injuries.
 As it is a major movement centre, and important for stability to restore full function for work, sport and general living, the knee will require gradual reloading otherwise further complications can occur

-An aspect of our service here at Pivotal Motion that is often overlooked, are our exercise classes.
+An aspect of our service here at Pivotal Motion that is often overlooked, are the exercise classes we provide.
 Currently offered are an adolescent strength and conditioning class and a strength and balance class for our older clients.
 These classes aim to improve health and increase enjoyment of exercise, but also to teach exercise habits which will aid in activities of daily living and decrease injury risk for the future.

 INJURY AVOIDANCE & RECOVERY OF THE KNEE